cstrahan/lambda.rb/README.md

 -----

 These are some of my experiments with the lambda calculus.
-This repository consists of the following goodies:
+This repository contains the following goodies:

 * λ-calculus parser
 * YARV bytecode compiler (applicative order evaluation)